 An ESA may be excluded from university housing when its behavior poses a direct threat to the health or safety of others.
 For example, any animal that displays vicious or unsafe behavior towards others may be excluded.
 In addition, an ESA may be excluded from university housing when its owner fails to take proper care of the animal or fails to be responsible for the animal’s behavior.
-Individuals with a service dog or ESA residing in university housing may be required to complete a supplemental agreement with Housing & Dining Services, in consultation with RDS.
+Individuals with a service dog or ESA residing in university housing may be required to complete a supplemental agreement with Housing & Dining Services, in consultation with SDC.

 When the presence of a service dog or ESA in university housing may substantially impair another individual’s physical or mental wellbeing, including but not limited to an allergic reaction, Housing & Dining Services (HDS) will carefully consider the situation and take steps to address it.
 This may include relocating either the resident with the ESA or the resident with the mental or physical condition to another room in a location adequate to limit the health concern.
-Residents indicating a mental or physical condition will be asked to contact RDS or OEO to provide verification of their mental and/or physical needs.
+Residents indicating a mental or physical condition will be asked to contact SDC or OEO to provide verification of their mental and/or physical needs.

 Colorado Law concerning Misrepresentation of a Service Animal or ESA